 Recycled Denim Torchon Mat

 The circular torchon is designed by Ann Margaret Keller, my wonderful bobbin lace teacher.
 It is more difficult to see what I am doing with black cotton threads than using white or other lighter colour threads; I am therefore relying a lot on daylight to make the piece.
-The high-quality black threads are from Fil au Chinois available at Maison Sajou in Paris.
+13 pairs of bobbins are needed for this pattern and the high-quality black threads are from Fil au Chinois available at Maison Sajou in Paris.